hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605440v1-byo-eval-build-your-own-dataset-for-fine-grained-visual-assessment-o.md

 ---
 layout: default
-title: BYO-Eval: Build Your Own Dataset for Fine-Grained Visual Assessment of Multimodal Language Models
+title: "BYO-Eval: Build Your Own Dataset for Fine-Grained Visual Assessment of Multimodal Language Models"
 ---

 # BYO-Eval: Build Your Own Dataset for Fine-Grained Visual Assessment of Multimodal Language Models